The information in this document is based on the New Zealand Cloud Computing Code of Practice (v1.01 section 5 only). View the NZ CloudCode website.

 - Data and servers are stored within multiple geographic regions as well as across multiple availability zones within each region.
 Each availability zone is designed as an independent failure zone.
 This means that availability zones are physically separated within a typical metropolitan region and are located in lower risk floodplains (specific flood zone categorization varies by Region).

-- In addition to discrete uninterruptible power supply (UPS) and onsite backup generation facilities, they are each fed via different grids from independent utilities to further reduce single points of failure.
+- In addition to discrete uninterruptable power supply (UPS) and onsite backup generation facilities, they are each fed via different grids from independent utilities to further reduce single points of failure.

-- All client data can be exported at any stage of the service delivery in the following formats: CSV.
+- All client data can be exported at any stage of the service delivery in the following formats: CSV, XML.

 - The source code for the applications that you use on our service is not available to license on your systems outside of our service provision.